Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 The first sync returns 2 events.
 The second sync returns 2 events but they are _not_ connected to the previous one, we know there is a hole.
 The third sync returns 1 event, which is connected to the previous one, so there is no hole.
+A well-written client should back-fill these holes by using the back-pagination mechanism.

 Now, back to our question.
 What structure to use to represent this kind of data?